ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     sudo crm resource cleanup msl_SAPHana_HN1_HDB00 hdb1-0
     ```

-1. Switch to the **SUSE Hawk Status** page, and verify that the status indicator of the **SAPHana** clustered resource changed initially to a question mark and then to a blue dot, with hdb1-0 as the master (you might need to wait a few minutes for the interface to refresh).
+1. Switch to the **SUSE Hawk Status** page and verify that the status indicator of the **SAPHana** clustered resource changed initially to a question mark and then to a blue dot, with hdb1-0 as the master (you might need to wait a few minutes for the interface to refresh).

     ![The Resources tab is selected on the Status page.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/ex2task7_hawk_post_migration_and_cleanup_question_mark.png "Status page")